-For liver cancer, he explains, that includes internists; hepatologists; interventional radiologists, who access blood vessels inside the liver to deliver chemotherapy; medical oncologists, who design chemotherapy strategies; and both transplant and non-transplant surgeons.
+For liver cancer, he explains, that includes internists, hepatologists, interventional radiologists, who access blood vessels inside the liver to deliver chemotherapy; medical oncologists, who design chemotherapy strategies; and both transplant and non-transplant surgeons.

-“Our mature program enables us to fully serve the patient with treatments that are appropriate for the stages of the disease that are presented to us,” Dr. Selby explains.
+“Our mature program enables us to fully serve the patient with treatments that are appropriate for the stages of the disease that are presented to us,” Selby explains.

 When patients with liver cancer seek care at USC Norris, their cases are presented at a multidisciplinary tumor board, which reviews each patient’s condition to come up with the best treatment plan.

-If surgery to resect, or remove, a portion of the liver is recommended, USC surgeons often use advanced techniques, Dr. Selby says.
+“If surgery to resect, or remove, a portion of the liver is recommended, USC surgeons often use advanced techniques,” Selby says.
 These include laparoscopy — inserting a lighted tube into the abdomen to enable a smaller incision than traditional surgery and maximum viewing of the operating field — and robotic devices that aid dexterity during the procedure.
-Surgeons also aim to isolate the liver from the inflow and outflow of blood to have a bloodless procedure, which enables them to best visualize the boundaries of the tumor and the structures they want to preserve.
+Surgeons also aim to isolate the liver from the inflow and outflow of blood, to have a bloodless procedure, which enables them to best visualize the boundaries of the tumor and the structures they want to preserve.

-“Most community hospitals don’t have the expertise to do these types of advanced surgeries, while most university hospitals do,” Dr. Selby says.
+“Most community hospitals don’t have the expertise to do these types of advanced surgeries, while most university hospitals do,” Selby says.

-For patients who do not have cirrhosis of the liver, Dr. Genyk says, effective minimally invasive treatments to remove cancerous tumors include radiofrequency ablation (RFA) and microwave ablation (MWA).
+“For patients who do not have cirrhosis of the liver,” Genyk says, “effective minimally invasive treatments to remove cancerous tumors include radiofrequency ablation (RFA) and microwave ablation (MWA).”
 In RFA, various imaging techniques are used to help guide a fine wire carrying an electrical current, which produces heat that destroys the cancer cells.
 With MWA, imaging techniques guide a needle that uses microwaves to heat and destroy the tumor.

-In 2015, USC surgeons performed 125 liver transplants, with 40 percent comprised of liver cancer patients, says Jeffrey A. Kahn, MD, associate professor of clinical medicine at the Keck School and liver transplant program medical director, who coordinates patient care.
+“In 2015, USC surgeons performed 125 liver transplants, with 40% composed of liver cancer patients,” says Jeffrey A. Kahn, MD, associate professor of clinical medicine at the Keck School.

-Another researcher, Keigo Machida, PhD, an associate professor of molecular microbiology and immunology at the Keck School, is the senior author of a study that has identified the “Achilles’ heel” in cancer therapy.
-He and his colleagues found that NANOG, a stem cell marker, is scarce in early-stage liver cancer but abounds in stage III, when it promotes the cancer’s spread by rewiring metabolism in the mitochondria — the specialized structures in cells that are their energy factory.
+Another researcher, Keigo Machida, PhD, associate professor of molecular microbiology and immunology at the Keck School, is the senior author of a study that has identified the Achilles’ heel in cancer therapy.
+He and his colleagues found that NANOG, a stem cell marker, is scarce in early-stage liver cancer but abounds in Stage III, when it promotes the cancer’s spread by rewiring metabolism in the mitochondria — the specialized structures in cells that are their energy factory.